Overall, the investment return was poor versus the indices, primarily due to a high proportion on cash and the lower performance of my company stock.

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

-#1, #2 and #3 were directly correlated with how well our stock, bond, and CD investments returns.
-With the decline of my company stock, our portfolio had a negative return worse than the indices.
+#1 was directly correlated with how well our stock, bond, and CD investments returns.
+Due to a high cash position and the lower return of my company stock, our portfolio had a return worse than the indices.

-2015 was a very humbling investment year.
-I continue to reduce my company stock holdings to prevent a similar deviation from the indices in future years.
+2016 was a another humbling investment year.
+I continue to reduce my company stock holdings and look for opportunities to increase equity investments.
 In addition, I am migrating towards building a portfolio of higher dividend paying stocks

 For more on Strategies and Plans, check back Mondays for a new segment.